romualdo97/FriendVentures/README.md

 ![Showcase preview](https://github.com/romualdo97/FriendVentures/blob/master/Showcase/ServicesConfig.png?raw=true)

-All the registered services implement the `IBaseService` which is add the following access point for config data.
+All the registered services implement the `IBaseService` which adds the following access point for config data.

 ```
 /**